Author: Natassha Dhanda

 • Realising I was stuck on whether the new method made sense, I decided to come back later

-• I immediately recognised it wasn’t accurate, reverting to the previous method to show the manager:
+• I immediately recognised it wasn’t accurate, reverting to the previous method to show the manager = the importance of revisiting:

 I was also provided feedback: